-▲ Use caution when draining hot oil from an engine that can cause severe burns.
+▲ Use caution when draining hot oil from an engine which can cause severe burns.

-5. Place a funnel into the oil reservoir and refill with the recommended oil.
+5. Place a funnel into the oil reservoir, and then refill with the recommended oil.
 Do not overfill.

 6. After refilling, insert the dipstick back into the oil reservoir.
 (To ensure an accurate reading, do not tighten or screw the dipstick into the reservoir.)
-Remove it, and ensure that the oil level is at the top of the etching on the dipstick.
+Remove it, and ensure that the oil level is at the top full mark on the dipstick.

 - 7. Reinsert and tighten the dipstick in the oil reservoir. - 8.
-Reinstall the maintenance cover and screw back onto the generator.
+Reinstall the oil access door and screw back onto the generator.